 As part of leadership transition planning during the early part of fiscal year 2023, the Board and the Compensation Committee were aligned on attracting a seasoned consumer packaged goods executive - one with a successful track record of driving growth, reducing complexity and developing talent - to lead the Company through the next phase of its strategy.
 The Board and the Compensation Committee also recognized the need to provide a competitive compensation package to attract the eventual candidate, Ms. Davidson, to the Company.
 The Compensation Committee ultimately offered Ms. Davidson a compensation package that the Compensation Committee believes fairly compensates Ms. Davidson relative to peers and also aligns with shareholder interests and expectations.
-The Compensation Should start below Mr. Schiller's level, which had increased in the ordinary course during his tenure with the Company.
+The Compensation Committee also took into account Mr. Schiller's overall compensation level and determined that Ms. Davidson's compensation should start below Mr. Schiller's level, which had increased in the ordinary course during his tenure with the Company.